aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables-mpls.md

 underlay_rfc5549: < true | false | default -> false >

 # IP Address used as Virtual VTEP.
 Will be configured as secondary IP on loopback1 | Optional
-# Unsupported due to lack of vtep in mpls design.
+# Unsupported due to lack of vtep in MPLS design.
 vtep_vvtep_ip: < IPv4_address/Mask >

 # EVPN ebgp-multihop